graphcore/examples/applications/pytorch/cnns/inference/README.md

 `--full-precision-norm`         Calculate the norm layers in full precision.

+`--enable-fast-groupnorm`       There are two implementations of the group norm layer.
+If the fast implementation enabled, it couldn't load checkpoints, which didn't train with this flag.
+The default implementation can use any checkpoint.

 `--efficientnet-expand-ratio`   Expand ratio of the blocks in EfficientNet.

 `--efficientnet-group-dim`      Group dimensionality of depthwise convolution in EfficientNet.

 `--profile`                     Generate PopVision Graph Analyser report

+`--eight-bit-io`                Image transfer from host to IPU in 8-bit format, requires normalisation on the IPU

+`--normalization-location`      Location of the data normalization.
+Options: `host`, `ipu`, `none`

+`--model-cache-path`            If path is given the compiled model is cached to the provided folder.

 ### Model configurations